cayox/cayox/README.md

 - 🌱 I’m currently learning GO backend development!
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Automate everything!
+- 🥅 2021 Goals: More Efficiency!
 - ⚡ Fun fact: No one can beat me in Mario Kart

 ### Hit me up